310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Hajime %}
-Hehe, you’re so positive about it, Mitsuru-kun.
+Heheh, you’re so positive about it, Mitsuru-kun.
 I should really learn from you~
 {% endbubble %}

 {% bubble Chiaki %}
-Yeah, the scale has grown even larger than Tanabata Festival, so it’d be perfect if you could do even better than you did back then.
+Yeah, the scale has grown even larger than Tanabata Festival, so it’d be perfect if you could perform even better than you did back then.

-Actually… Anzu is changing things up to prevent some of the mistakes that happened during Tanabata Festival.
+Actually… Anzu is adjusting the event to prevent some of the mistakes that happened during Tanabata Festival.

-I think it’s due to Anzu’s S1 events having their own unique kind of system, but… it seems that in Tanabata Festival, the audience didn’t completely grasp the rules, and were mostly confused about what to do.
+I think this is due to Anzu’s S1 events having their own unique kind of system, but…

+It seems that in Tanabata Festival, the audience didn’t completely grasp the rules, and were mostly confused about what to do.

-So this time around, they’re doing lots of advertising early on, and making sure the rules are as well-understood as possible.
+So this time around, they’re doing a lot of advertising early on, and making sure the rules are as well-understood as possible.

-2wink is well-known within the shopping center, so they were left to do the advertising work in that area… As for the rest of the units, each of us will spread the word in whichever way suits us best.
+2wink is well-known in downtown, so they were left to do the advertising work in that area.
+The rest of us will also spread the word in whichever way suits our unit best.

-Also, Tanabata Festival’s event plan took too long to finalize, so they must’ve had to rush setting everything up, among other things.
+Also, Tanabata Festival’s event planning took too long to finalize, so they must’ve had to rush setting everything up, among other things.

 That’s why this time, they’re starting everything early.

 Starting tomorrow, the preparations for Halloween Party will commence.

-Our role is to stay here at school and decorate the whole place through the coming nights.
+Our role is to sleep over in school and decorate the whole place through the coming nights.
 {% endbubble %}

 {% bubble Kanata %}
-huh—? hold on a second, we are going to [sleep over]?
+huh—? please wait a moment, we are going to [sleep over]?

 that might be a little too [difficult] for me. my household does not see [sleepovers] in [good] light.
 {% endbubble %}